CALL THE COSTA RICA SPECIALISTS

 Beach and lowland coastal areas are generally hot during the day with daytime averages in the mid-80s to mid-90s and nighttime temperatures in the mid-70s to lower 80s.
-Guanacaste, where Cala Luna is located, enjoys mostly dry weather from November through August with longer lasting rains during the months of September and October
+Guanacaste, enjoys mostly dry weather from November through August with longer lasting rains during the months of September and October

-On the Central Valley, The Arenal Volcano is a little cooler with daytime temps usually around the low 70s to mid-80s and overnight temperatures in the mid-60s to upper 70s.
-The weather in these areas can be fairly unpredictable in terms of rain, but generally the drier months are January through Mid-August.
+In the Northern Plains, where the Arenal Volcano is located, travelers can expect little cooler temperatures usually around the low 70s to mid-80s and overnight temperatures in the mid-60s to upper 70s.
+The weather is fairly unpredictable in terms of rain, but generally the drier months are January through Mid-August.

 What to pack: